-The book is full of these kinds of things and I found them all fascinating.
+Outliers the Story of Success is full of these kinds of things and I found them all fascinating.

 On the other hand, Gladwell isn’t discounting sheer intelligence and hard work, which I appreciated.
 When he talks about Bill Gates, who had opportunities virtually no other child had, he also is sure to discuss that those opportunities would have meant nothing if Gates hadn’t been ready to work hard and take advantage of those opportunities.